This page was last updated Thursday August 21, 2025 at 14:36:22 EDT.

 the homepage for dates and times) will be taken

-will last 30 minutes plus 5 minutes for uploading answers.
-Quizzes
+will last between 30 and 40 minutes, plus 5 minutes for uploading

 quiz-taking window with anyone except me